coreeng/prod-readiness/CONTRIBUTING.md

 Use [semantic-release](https://github.com/semantic-release/github) to automate versioning, tag and create GitHub releases based on the commit message. semantic-release works from release branches, not pull requests.
-As a result nothing will be released on pull requests.
+As a result, nothing will be released on pull requests.

 Commit messages must follow [Angular Commit Message Conventions](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format)